 NOTE: Overseas students also need a Police Certificate (with English translation) from your home country and/or a Statutory Declaration.

-Sydney local Health District representatives will be on campus for Sydney Nursing School students from 1011 March 2014 to check verification with their employment screening and vaccination policy.
+Sydney Local Health District representatives will be on campus for Sydney Nursing School students from 1PM to 3PM, 19-20 January 2015 to check verification with their employment screening and vaccination policy.
+There will be a follow up session from 9AM to 3PM on the 30th of January.

-Students must be verified as compliant at their scheduled appointment in order to undertake placements in NSW Public Health Facilities in 2014.
+Students must be verified as compliant at their scheduled appointment in order to undertake placements in NSW Public Health Facilities in 2015.
+On campus sessions will be held at the Burkitt Ford Lounge, Edward Ford Building Camperdown campus.

 Students must inform the Clinical Education Academic if their health is impaired to such a degree that there may be a risk of harm to their health or risk of harm to the public if they undertake professional experience placement.
 Sydney Nursing School is required under national law to notify the Australian Health Practitioner Regulation Agency (AHPRA) of students whose health is impaired or who have a disability to such a degree that there may be substantiated risk of harm to the public.